 Other certification materials providers often include outdated or removed questions by IBM in their IBM C1000-138 exam.
 These outdated questions lead to customers failing their IBM API Connect v10.0.3 Solution Implementation exam.
 In contrast, we ensure our questions bank includes only precise and up-to-date questions, guaranteeing their presence in your actual exam.
 Our main priority is your success in the IBM C1000-138 exam, not profiting from selling obsolete exam questions in PDF or Online Practice Test.

-IBM API Connect: Consumer APIs
+IBM API Connect: Managing Organization Relationships

 Which statement is true about API properties?